β‘ Lesson 18: Eevee Real-Time Rendering

 - Switch to Material Preview mode

-- Disable Bloom, Motion Blur temporarily
+- Disable Raytracing and Motion Blur temporarily

 - Hide objects not needed